osDXP/osdxp-dashboard/.github/CONTRIBUTING.md

 - `bug` - Issues that have been confirmed with a reduced test case and identify a bug in osDXP Dashboard.
 - `css` - Issues stemming from our compiled CSS or source Sass files.
 - `docs` - Issues for improving or updating our documentation.
 - `feature` - Issues asking for a new feature to be added, or an existing one to be extended or modified.
-New features require a minor version bump (e.g., `v3.0.0` to `v3.1.0`).
 - `help wanted` - Issues we need or would love help from the community to resolve.
 - `js` - Issues stemming from our compiled or source JavaScript files.
 - `meta` - Issues with the project itself or our GitHub repository.